 In 1876 the emblem of the New South wales Military Forces was declared; “a lion passant guardant on a cross between 4 stars of 8 points” with a Queen’s (Victoria) crown.
 The actual button may date from 1880.

 In 1885 the New South Wales offered help to the British in Egypt after the death of the hero, General Gordon, and this help was accepted by the British.
 It was the first Australian Contingent to serve overseas.
 The flashy uniforms were replaced by safer and more practical khaki uniforms when they arrived in Egypt.
-The badge on the helmet carries the same design as the universal design of the The NSW Defence Forces, that of a British Lion on a St George Cross embossed with the stars of the Southern Cross.
-After a limited amount of action, the campaign was abandoned and the forces brought home after only a couple of months and disbanded.
+The badge on the helmet carries the same design as the universal design of the the New South Wales Defence Forces, that of a British Lion on a St George Cross embossed with the stars of the Southern Cross.
+Experiencing only a limited amount of action, the campaign was abandoned and the forces brought home after only a couple of months and disbanded.

-New South Wales Mounted Rifles
+New South Wales Mounted Rifles: 1893-1902

 The Paramatta Woollen Mills and C. Anderson both made these buttons.
-For interest I have included below a newspaper report of C. Anderson and the Mills both winning a tender for military uniforms, including for the Mounted Rifles.
+For interest I have included below a newspaper report of C. Anderson and the mills both winning a tender for military uniforms, including for the Mounted Rifles.